Trott/s4-angular-phonegap-crash/README.md

 I tried it with Cordova 3.1.0.
 I also tried it with cordova-3.2.0-dev.jar compiled from [the cordova-android repo](https://github.com/apache/cordova-android) at commit 28c41294bba746c75beae0ab26a42c8412cc665a (most recent commit to master as of October 20, 2013, which is today).
 No change in behavior--the app still exits unexpectedly.

-Cordova bug?
+~~Cordova bug?
 Samsung bug?
 Android bug?
-Something stupid I'm doing?
+Something stupid I'm doing?~~ It's a Samsung bug!
+See https://issues.apache.org/jira/browse/CB-5144?jql=project%20%3D%20CB.